Private Company Salary Structures

 Do You Need a Real Compensation Strategy, or Can You Wing It?

 Compensation isn’t a guessing game — but for many startups, it’s a challenging task to put their house in order.
 Early compensation decisions are often reactive: hiring quickly and negotiating offers on a case-by-case basis.

-Over time, the mistakes compound — inconsistent pay, difficulty closing candidates, retention risk, scrutiny from investors and boards — which will impact the company’s future success and fundraising.
+Private companies (AKA startups with fewer than 200 people) need a compensation structure so they’re not making one-off decisions.
 Investors and boards expect a clear compensation framework — one that aligns cash and equity with company stage and accounts for the option pool with an eye towards the future: equity needed for new hires, refresh awards, and future option plan reserved.

 That requires more than ad hoc decisions.
 It requires structure.

 #2.
-Talent.
+Talent

 #3.
-Pay Transparency.
+Pay Transparency

-As Pay Transparency laws expand, companies without documented and formal levels and ranges have no defensible basis for what someone earns today — and how it progresses as they advance from entry-level to director.
+Having salary structures rooted in real-time market data reduces the potential for internal friction and builds a foundation with clear cash and equity ranges for what someone earns today — and how it progresses as they advance from entry-level to director.

 The sooner a private company puts this infrastructure in place, the better.
 It frees leadership to focus on building the business — not playing defense on compensation.